 Is the purpose of the blog similar to that of your vlog?

-The blog is based on health, beauty and lifestyle.
+The blog is based on health, beauty, and lifestyle.
 It is about sharing tips that I have picked up from my experiences and from others.
-The vlog, that is more generic, it is basically just about my daily life.
+The vlog, which is more generic, it is basically just about my daily life.

-What was your reactions from your fans when you started vlogging?
+What were your reactions to your fans when you started vlogging?
 Good or Bad?